-This program supports Ontario-based Indigenous arts professionals and arts professionals of colour for professional development and skill-building opportunities that advance applicants’ work and careers.
+This program supports Ontario-based Indigenous arts professionals and arts professionals of colour, or ad hoc groups/collectives made up of Indigenous arts professionals or arts professionals of colour for professional development and skill-building opportunities that advance applicants’ work and careers.
 It funds all contemporary and traditional art practices that are supported at OAC.
-Projects can include: study and training, mentorship, internship and apprenticeship, and documentation of art work.
+Projects can include: study and training, mentorship, internship and apprenticeship and documentation of art work.

 Eligible expenses can include:

 The activity for which you are requesting funding:

 Important: You are not eligible to apply if you have an overdue or unapproved final report in any OAC grant program as of the deadline.
 If you are unsure of the due date or status of any final reports, please contact OAC.

 If you receive a grant you must submit a final report upon completion of the project.
 See Terms and Conditions - receipt of OAC project grant funds for more information on reporting obligations.

 Important: To report on a project grant received through a paper application process, email firstname.lastname@example.org to request a final report form, indicating the program for which you are submitting a report.
 To report on a project grant you applied for in Nova, complete and submit the report in Nova.

 Final reports for this program require grant recipients to provide:

 Complete and submit an application in Nova, OAC’s online grant application system.
 You will be able to do this approximately two months before the deadline.

 Your application includes: